glasnt/talks/2019_10_PyGotham.podium/slides.md

 ---
 <br><BR>
 # db helpers:
-## .code[makemigrations<br>migrate]
+### .code[./manage.py makemigrations]
+### .code[./manage.py migrate]

 ???
 ⏰ ~~17:00

-these two commands, in my own personal opinion, two of the greatest features of django
+these two management commands,

+in my own personal opinion,

+are two of the greatest features of django

 Oh, I mean having a dynamic web admin is pretty sweet, but these two commands are just choice.
 --